Duke Wu of Qin: Death and succession

 After 20 years of reign, Duke Wu died in 678 BC and was buried in Yong (in present-day Fengxiang, Shaanxi).
 Although Duke Wu had a son named Bai (白), he was succeeded by his younger brother Duke De of Qin as ruler of Qin.
 Duke De moved the Qin capital to Yong, while Prince Bai was enfeoffed at the old capital Pingyang.

 Human sacrifice

-According to Sima Qian, Duke Wu was the ruler who started the practice of funeral human sacrifice in the state of Qin.
+According to Sima Qian, Duke Wu was the ruler who started the practice of funereal human sacrifice in the state of Qin.
 When he died in 678 BC he had 66 people buried with him.
-The later ruler Duke Mu, who died in 621 BC, had 177 people buried with him, including several senior government officials.
+The later ruler Duke Mu, who died in 621 BC, continued the tradition and had 177 people buried with him, including several senior government officials.
 This practice would continue for almost three centuries until Duke Xian (Shixi) banned it in 384 BC.